 2. It is non biased:

 This employee evaluation process is entirely focused on behaviour; it is also objective, which is why it is regarded as fair and equitable.

 3. It is based on human behaviour:

 BARS is solely concerned with employee behaviour, and it helps both employers and employees understand what the job entails, what must be done, and how it must be done.
-BARS establishes clear performance expectations, which motivates employees to strive for excellence and improve their performance.
+BARS establishes clear performance expectations and BARS method of performance appraisal which motivates employees to strive for excellence and improve their performance.